How common is it that we come across an accidental discovery?

-Life-sized and detailed statues representing the guards of the first emperor of China, Qin Shi Huang.
-Their purpose was to accompany China’s first emperor in the afterlife, spiritually protecting him.
+The Terra Cotta Warriors represent the guards of the first emperor of China, Qin Shi Huang (259 – 210 BCE).
+They were to accompany China’s first emperor into the afterlife and spiritually protect him.

-The construction began in 246 BC and ended in 206 BC, years after the death of the first emperor.
+Their construction began in 246 BCE and ended in 206 BCE, years after the death of the first emperor.

-Archaeologist Zhou Kangmin, aware of the discovery, set the excavation in motion.
+Archaeologist Zhou Kangmin set the excavation in motion.

-Pit 1 is the largest, holding 6 000 soldiers and horses.
-However, only 2 000 are on display.
+Pit one is the largest and holds 6000 soldiers and horses, but only 2000 are on display.

-Pit 2 uncovers the mystery of ancient army formation.
-There are four units:
+Pit two uncovers the mystery of ancient army formation in four units: